dlhawkin/Project1/README.md

 * Examine effects of increasing age on marathon performance in men and women.
 *  Explore the impact of environmental conditions on marathon performance, and whether the impact differs across age and gender.
 * Identify the weather parameters (WBGT, Flag conditions, temperature, etc) that have the largest impact on marathon performance.

+# Data
+The dataset comprises performance data from five major marathons—Boston, New York, Chicago, Twin Cities, and Grandma's.
+It includes associated weather parameters such as temperature, humidity, and WBGT, along with air quality metrics like ozone levels expressed in parts per million (PPM).

+#Key Files